gsb-public/composer-build/README.md

 # composer-build

-Developer instructions and Composer commands to install the GSB Public Website in a local Lando/Docker container.
+Developer instructions to build the GSB Public Website using Composer in a local Lando/Docker container.

 ## Install Lando